PWrInSpace/pySD/README.md

-# That code is shitty af, please DO NOT USE
+# This code is shitty af, please DO NOT USE